Drugs and the Law

 This can include a heavy fine and/or imprisonment which may be up to 25 years.

 What about “Legal Highs”?

 In recent years, many ‘new’ drugs have arrived on the market.
-These are often advertised as ‘legal highs’ , despite the fact that in many cases they are not legal.
+These are often advertised as ‘legal highs’, even though in many cases they are not legal.
 These substances are also marketed as ‘synthetic drugs’, ‘party pills’, ‘research chemicals’, or ‘plant food’, and are often used as substitutes for other illegal drugs.
 They are sometimes sold in stores or online and marketed as ‘legal’ and ‘safe’, however many contain ingredients that are actually illegal and potentially very dangerous.

 For more information, see Synthetic Cannabinoids and “Legal Highs”.

 Most of these substances are illegal, or are quickly made illegal, because of health risks.